 Have you ever been bankrupt?
 Do you think your bankrupt?
 Maybe you have knocked on the doors of some bankruptcy attorneys recently.
 Bankruptcy didn’t just happen for me.
 It was a result of bad choices that were beyond how I managed my money.

 A few months after my hearing in Ohio in November 2002, I embarked on a journey that moved me to Florida to continue my career in the wine and spirits industry.
-From Glazer’s Distributors in Columbus, to Southern Wine and Spirits in Tampa.
 While I hoped my new title, increased pay, new teammates, new boss, new street address and completely new climate would change my situation, it didn’t.

 After a bit of time in the sunshine state, I realized my personal rain clouds had followed me.
 I learned that my financial bankruptcy wasn’t the only baggage.
 The move to Florida taught me that I was spirtually and emotionally bankrupt, too.
-As I look back on the whole situation, being financially bankrupt spawned my decisions that I made had depleted my spiritual and emotional account balance.
+As I look back on the whole situation, being financially bankrupt spawned decisions that depleted my spiritual and emotional account balance, too.

-I made choices to build my life on a foundation of sand and a slippery slope.
+I made choices to build my life on a foundation of sand on a slippery slope.
 My life’s blueprint was based on “making money” and spending it even quicker.
 By ignoring spiritual and emotional health, I lived my early life with a broken and distorted compass.
-I did not know about life purpose or if I even had one.
+I did not know my life purpose or if I even had one.

 My relationships were surface-level at best.
-I did not want to discuss my situation with my parents.
-My “friends” were really just drinking buddies.
-I took advice that sounded good from anyone who would offer.
+I did not want to discuss my situation with my parents and my “friends” were just drinking buddies.
+I accepted advice from anyone who would offer.
 I didn’t have a relationship with God and had no clue about what the Bible taught about life skills, success principles or purpose (a.k.a the meaning of life).
-As a result, my choices were based on my upbringing, environments, friendships and what I believed was best for me at the time.
+My choices were based on my upbringing, environments, friendships and what I believed was best for me at the time.

 My paradigm, my seclusion and choices that followed made for an embattled life experience.
 I was searching, but didn’t realize it.